Hurwa134/Hurwa134.github.io/Me,MyData.md

 ![img](img/billevans3.jpeg)

 I enjoyed making it more abstract and trying to emphasize the rhythm and melody with multiple colors.
 I'd like to try it again with other songs, genre's of music, and/or songs with more instruments.
-I especially like the approach used by Stuart Davis in his jazz paintings of illustrating the rhythm and expression of different instruments in a song with different colors.
-I like the concept of a multicolored paintingwhich expresses a song's instruments as a visual collage.

 ## Inspiration